-Your audience in Twitch may develop their own memes and inside jokes to communicate with each other.
-It’s common that your most loyal viewers are the ones responsible for propulsing that playful (and healthy) behavior amongst the community.
-It’s important to identify these viewers and give them some extra attention, letting them know their effort and loyalty is being noticed.
+Your audience on Twitch may develop their own memes and inside jokes to communicate with each other.
+It’s common that your most loyal viewers are the ones responsible for proposing that playful (and healthy) behavior amongst the community.
+It’s important to identify these viewers and give them some extra attention, letting them know their effort and loyalty are being noticed.

 Will has been a full-time content creator since 2014.
 He’s an audio, video, and tech hobbyist dedicated to reviewing products and giving you the best tips he knows to grow your audience.